On today’s date in 1991, Bryan Adams’ single (Everything I Do) I Do It for You topped the Canadian Singles Chart.

 Awards and accolades to Adams’ name include Oscar and Golden Globe nominations, a Grammy Award and many American Music Awards and Juno Awards.
 He has also been inducted into the Canadian Music Hall of Fame and Canada’s Walk of Fame.

-This issue also featured Stompin’ Tom Connors (SC #2334b), Edith Butler (SC #2334c) and Robert Charlebois (SC #2334d).
-The stamps were issued in four different booklet panes of four, each of which showed a different artist in the top-left corner.
-For example, the booklet pane the left (SC #2334iii) shows Charlebois in the top-left corner.
+The 2009 issue with Adams also features Stompin’ Tom Connors (SC #2334b), Édith Butler (SC #2334c) and Robert Charlebois (SC #2334d).
+The stamps were issued in four different four-stamp booklet panes, each of which shows a different artist in the top-left corner.